MetExplore/miom/README.md

 MIOM uses the [PICOS](https://picos-api.gitlab.io/picos/) and the [Python-MIP](https://www.python-mip.com/) libraries to build and solve the optimization problems using many commercial, academic and free solvers.

-!!! warning
-     This library is functional but still in a very early stage.
+> NOTE: This library is functional but still in a very early stage.
 API is still not stable and might be changed in future versions.

 ## A quick example